Nicscott01/bric/README.md

 This is the core theme for Creare Web Solutions websites.
 Creates a child theme when activated in the Wordpress dashboard.

 ### Changelog
+#### v2.1.5
+- Updates for Bootstrap 5
+- Tweaks made during the YB Fire buildout
+- More template parts for various components
 #### v2.1.4
 - Updates to portfolio plugin.
 More options to include taxonomies and adjust number of posts per page on archive.
 #### v2.0.1